Forecaster/RailcraftCalculatorFuel/README.md

 If the exact string "Enabled=true" cannot be found somewhere within the file, this fuel list will not be displayed in the selection box.
 The string is case-sensitive but can be prefixed or suffixed by anything.

-It should be commented out or it will also be attempted to be parsed as a fuel definition.
+ -- Heatupsystem --

+Heatupsystem will tell the boiler which system to use when calculating heatup, cooldown and fuel use.

+1 is the system in versions prior to 8.3.
+2 is the system currently only in 8.3.

+Any other number or ommission will result in it defaulting to the latest system.

- -- Comment syntax --
+ -- Comments --

 A comment line is any line starting with //
 These lines will be ignored by the parser.
 This can be used to have it ignore a fuel definition or to add comments or descriptions.

- -- Fuel syntax --
+ -- Fuel --

 A fuel definition of which the syntax is the following: